User Guide

 TimeZoneHint

-Example values : 'NONE', 'Canada/Montreal', 'UTC'.
+Example values: 'NONE', 'Canada/Montreal', 'UTC'.
 Default value: 'NONE'.
 See java.util.TimeZone for possible values of TimeZone identifiers.
-This item is passed as hint to the database driver, for all date columns encountered by the WEB4J data layer.
+This item is passed as hint to the database driver, for all java.util.Date columns encountered by the WEB4J data layer.
 Overrides the JRE default time zone.
-See : PreparedStatement.setTimestamp(int, Timestamp, Calendar) and ResultSet.getTimestamp(int, Calendar).
+See: PreparedStatement.setTimestamp(int, Timestamp, Calendar) and ResultSet.getTimestamp(int, Calendar).
 The special value 'NONE' is used when the default JRE time zone suffices, or when the database already stores time zone information in the desired manner.

 DecimalSeparator

 Comma-separated list of names of decimal separator characters to be accepted during user input of numbers having a fractional part.
 Permitted values : 'PERIOD', 'COMMA', 'PERIOD,COMMA'.
 Default value: 'PERIOD'.
-Used for conversions to BigDecimal and floating point values.
+Used for conversions to BigDecimal and Decimal values.
 This item is not affected by Locale.

 BigDecimalDisplayFormat

-Format for display of BigDecimal values in reports.
+Format for display of BigDecimal and Decimal values in reports.
 Default value: #,##0.00.
 See java.text.DecimalFormat for possible values.
 This pattern is non-localized.
-It is combined with a Locale to produce a locale-sensitive format.
+It's combined with a Locale to produce a locale-sensitive format.

 BooleanTrueDisplayFormat